100 Notable alumni of

 -

-Amir Jamal Garrett is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
-He previously played in MLB for the Cincinnati Reds.
+Amir Jamal Garrett is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Kansas City Royals, and Los Angeles Angels.
 Garrett played college basketball for the St. John's Red Storm before pursuing a baseball career fully.
 He was drafted by the Reds in 2011 and made his MLB debut in 2017.

 -